 Because of its history there are many, many fruit trees in the area.
 Apples, pears, plums and cherries are the commonest.
 Of course you can eat them fresh but faced with a glut, try making jams, chutney, pickling, cooking & then freezing, storing individually wrapped in a cool place and drying.
 You can also ferment them to make alcoholic drinks.
 Maybe you can find someone who keeps chickens, horses or cattle which would like them.

 The Garden Centre at Batsford Arboretum collects then for subsequent recycling.

 Greys Opticians in Chipping Campden High Street will take any unwanted glasses.

 Amanda Taylor at Willersey Garage collects this for Beckford Wildlife Hospital. ( Please no silvered plastic foil as in sweet packaging.)

-Take them to any of the Charity shops in the area.
+Another possibility is to take them to any of the charity shops in the area.

 Glass Bottles and Jars, Cans, Tins, Plastic Bottles, Paper and Cardboard

 These are collected by the council in various recycling boxes and sacks.
 Find your day to put out your bins.
 From Monday 19th September 2016 our bin collection day in Willersey is Monday.
 You can also take bottles etc to the bins in Childswickham Road, Broadway (see picture above) but curiously you can recycle everything there except plastic bottles.

 You can take any glass jam jars to Dorothy Hart 840869 at Chipping Campden lower town hall for reuse any Friday between 9:00 and 11:00 am.